 “Yep.
-And a realtor herself, so she doesn’t need his help.
-She’s looking at commercial stuff and he’s showing her his nicest listings downtown.
+And a realtor herself, so she doesn’t really need him at all.
+She’s looking at commercial stuff and he’s showing her the nicest listings downtown.
 You know that swanky space on Main Street next to the Starbucks?

 “Nice.
 So he’s in bed with the competition?”